King thanks Morrisons staff on tour of supermarket giant’s HQ

 He said the work done by the community champions “is so enormously heartening”.

-The King left Morrisons for further engagements in Bradford city centre and Leeds.

-On Wednesday, he will be joined by the Queen Consort for engagements in York and Doncaster, including unveiling a statue of his late mother at York Minster.
+On Wednesday, Charles will be joined by the Queen Consort for engagements in York and Doncaster, including unveiling a statue of his late mother at York Minster.

 He will also confer city status on Doncaster.